ironprogrammer/wp-hotfix-56970/README.md

 Cleans `theme.json` cache, and resolves an inline CSS issue related to Gallery blocks when upgrading to WordPress 6.1.1.
 Tested with starting version of 5.9.5 and 6.0.3.

-See <a href="https://core.trac.wordpress.org/ticket/56970">Trac 56970</a> for additional details.
+See [Trac 56970](https://core.trac.wordpress.org/ticket/56970) for additional details.

+## Purpose
+If testing with this plugin is shown to resolve the issues reported in [Trac 56970](https://core.trac.wordpress.org/ticket/56970), then the [proposed fix](https://github.com/WordPress/wordpress-develop/pull/3712) will be included in a future 6.1.2 minor release.

 ## Installation
 Copy `hotfix-56970.php` to your `wp-content/plugins/` folder, and activate it on the *Plugins > Installed Plugins* screen.